Araluen (NT)

 PROFILE FAQ

-Araluen has emerging levels of nearby infrastructure activity, ranking in the 35thth percentile nationally
+Araluen has emerging levels of nearby infrastructure activity, ranking in the 27thth percentile nationally

-Infrastructure changes significantly influence an area's performance.
-AreaSearch identified ten projects potentially impacting the region.
-Key projects are Aboriginal and Torres Strait Islander Art Gallery of Australia, Alice Springs Flood Mitigation Project (commencing 2015), Alice Springs Hospital Emergency Department Redevelopment (scheduled for completion in late 2022), and Alice Springs Multicultural Centre (opened on 4th April 2019).
-The following list details projects likely most relevant.
+Changes in local infrastructure significantly affect an area's performance.
+AreaSearch has identified ten projects likely to impact the region.
+Notable projects include the Aboriginal and Torres Strait Islander Art Gallery of Australia, the Alice Springs Flood Mitigation Project (2017-2022), the Alice Springs Hospital Emergency Department Redevelopment (scheduled for completion in 2023), and the Alice Springs Multicultural Centre (opened on 28th February 2020).
+The following list details projects likely to be most relevant.

 Professional plan users can use the search below to filter and access additional projects.